Markeith Loyd in court to argue for new lawyer

 Related Headlines

-Loyd wants to fire his attorney, while his legal team wants to remove Florida State Attorney Brad King from the case because of a possible conflict of interest.
+King is not here, so Lauten says he wants to hold off on hearing that issue because he wants to hear directly from King about his ties to the JAC.
+That will be heard next week during a previously scheduled status hearing. #WFTV— Field Sutton (@FSuttonWFTV) June 5, 2018

+Lauten says he will take up the full issue next week.
+Court is recessed. #WFTV— Field Sutton (@FSuttonWFTV) June 5, 2018

-Officials said that in January 2017, Loyd allegedly gunned down Orlando police Lt.
+In January 2017, Loyd was accused of gunning down Orlando police Lt.
 Debra Clayton in a Walmart parking lot after she recognized him as being sought in the murder of his ex-girlfriend, Sade Dixon, and her unborn child in December 2016.

 Orange County Deputy Norm Lewis was killed in a motorcycle crash while responding in the search for Loyd.